Can Wildfires Increase Your Risk of Lung Cancer?

 Avoid the use of ventilation systems that allow outdoor air indoors, such as whole-house fans and certain air conditioning systems.

-Use a high-efficiency particulate air filter indoors.
+Use a high-efficiency particulate air filter indoors, like these air purifiers for smoke.

 Avoid activities that generate indoor air pollution, such as smoking cigarettes, lighting candles, and cooking at high heat (frying, roasting, broiling, etc.).